Google SecOps

 Authentication

-service_account_credentials_secretstringY*Environment variable containing service account JSON
+service_account_credentials_secret | Y* | - | Environment variable name containing service account JSON |

-api_key_secretstringY*Environment variable containing API key (V1 only)
+api_key_secret | Y* | - | Environment variable name containing API key (V1 only) |

 Unstructured Log Configuration

-log_text_fieldstringNField name to use as log text.
-If not specified, entire JSON is used
+log_text_field | N | - | Field name to use as log text.
+If empty, entire JSON event is used |

-* default_log_type required when send_events_as: unstructured
+* = default_log_type is required when send_events_as: unstructured (the default).

 Labels